Caffeine Calculator — Safe Limit & Half-Life

 Safe Caffeine Limits

-The FDA recommends a maximum of 400mg per day for healthy adults.
-This is approximately 4 cups of standard drip coffee.
-However, the appropriate limit varies significantly by individual:
+The FDA puts the safe upper limit at 400mg per day for healthy adults — roughly 4 cups of standard drip coffee.
+But that's the ceiling, not the target.
+The appropriate amount varies a lot by individual:

 PopulationRecommended limitNotes